 Theoretical predictions become meaningful only after they have been experimentally proven, however.
 In this initiative, we aim to merge experimental science with computational and information sciences on a globally leading level.
 The hitherto insufficient conceptual understanding that chemical reactions proceed via an extensive network of chemical reaction paths has left experimental scientists with no other alternative but to continue the laborious, expensive, and inefficient processes of trial and error.
 In contrast, CReDD (1) uses the AFIR method to calculate chemical reaction-path networks, and (2) applies concepts of information science in order to extract meaningful information for experiments, thus narrowing down optimal experimental conditions.
 This approach enables "pinpointing" promising experiments, which considerably shortens the time required to develop chemical reactions.
-As the majority of the experimental scientists who joined this initiative have already collaborated with computational or information science provides a feedback loop, in which data obtained by the experimental scientists is circulated back to the computational scientists; the synergetic effects from the combination of three fields have led to the improvement and refinement of CReDD.
+As the majority of the experimental scientists who joined this initiative have already collaborated with computational or information scientists, synergy among scientists from different backgrounds has been attained.
+In addition, information science provides a feedback loop, in which data obtained by the experimental scientists is circulated back to the computational scientists; the synergetic effects from the combination of three fields have led to the improvement and refinement of CReDD.